 During the high season on Vieques, demand often outweighs the supply of available rental cars on the island.
 If rental cars are not booked in advance during the busy season, it is very difficult to find a vehicle for rent.
 Pura Vida has a SUV exclusively available for the use of our guests.
 If you shall choose to stay at Pura Vida, a SUV will be available for your use if you choose to rent it.

-What kind of SUV is it? : We have a 2005 Isuzu Ascender (GMC Envoy clone) for the exclusive use of our guests.
+What kind of SUV is it? : We have a 2014 Honda Pilot for the exclusive use of our guests.
 Not many rental vehicles on Vieques can hold more than 5 passengers.
-Our Isuzu SUV has three rows of seats holding 7 passengers.
-If you are a larger group staying at Pura Vida, a 7 passenger SUV negates the need to rent two vehicles, you can fit everyone in our 7 passenger SUV, thus saving you money on both rental fees, gas etc. During the winter months which are High Season on Vieques, rental cars are often nonexistent, as there is more demand than cars available.
+Our SUV has three rows of seats holding 8 passengers.
+If you are a larger group staying at Pura Vida, an 8 passenger SUV negates the need to rent two vehicles, you can fit everyone in our SUV, thus saving you money on both rental fees, gas etc. During the winter months which are High Season on Vieques, rental cars are often nonexistent, as there is more demand than cars available.
 Our SUV is for the exclusive use of our guests and will be available if you shall choose to rent it.
-We also have a 2002 Jeep Grand Cherokee, if you have a need of two vehicles, we can possibly arrange both vehicles during your stay, just ask.
+We also have a 2008 Honda Pilot, if you have a need of two vehicles, we can possibly arrange both vehicles during your stay, just ask.

 Can I use the SUV to get to the US Fish and Wildlife beaches?: Yes, the SUV has good ground clearance and can easily get you to all the beaches on the island.

 How much is the SUV?
-We charge $65 per day for the Isuzu, all taxes included. $70/7 passengers is $10 per passenger, which is less per passenger than many rental agencies on island.
-That may seem high, however it is a 7 passenger SUV, not many rental agencies on Vieques have vehicles that can hold that many.
-Those that do, such as Martineau Car Rental and Vieques Car rental, charge upwards of $85 per day PLUS taxes and fees for a 7 passenger SUV.
+We charge $60-65 per day for the SUV, all taxes included.
+That may seem high, however it is an 8 passenger SUV, not many rental agencies on Vieques have vehicles that can hold that many.
+Those that do, such as Martineau Car Rental and Vieques Car rental, charge upwards of $85 per day PLUS taxes and fees for a similar SUV.

 Do I have to pickup or drop off the SUV?: No, the SUV will be waiting at Pura Vida for you when you arrive.